actions/runner-images/help/CreateImageAndAzureResources.md

 - `AdminPassword` - The administrator password for the virtual machine to be created.
 - `AzureLocation` - The location where the Azure virtual machine will be provisioned.
 Example: "eastus"

 \* *ARM-template can be obtained from the Packer output.
-For now, it seems like there is an [Az CLI bug](https://github.com/Azure/azure-cli/issues/5899) with specifying the template through a URI, so download the template from URI, that will be provided at the bottom of image-generation log, and use the local path of the template file.*
+For now, it seems like there is an [Az CLI bug](https://github.com/Azure/azure-cli/issues/5899) with specifying the template through a URI, so download the template from URI, that will be printed at the bottom of image-generation log, and use the local path of the template file.*

-The function creates an Azure VM from a template and also generates network resources in Azure to make the VM accessible.
+The function creates an Azure VM from a template and generates network resources in Azure to make the VM accessible.

-### Additional
+## Additional
-#### User variables
+### User variables
 The Packer template includes `variables` section containing user variables used in image generation.
 Each variable is defined as a key/value strings.
 User variables can be passed to packer via predefined environment variables, or as direct arguments, in case if packer started manually.

 - `client_id` - The application ID of the AAD Service Principal.
 Requires `client_secret`.